jeffreykegler/Marpa--R3/cpan/kollos/init.lua.md

     /* Handle libmarpa errors in the most usual way.
        Uses 1 position on the stack, and throws the error, if so desired.
-       The error may not be thrown, and it expects the caller to handle any non-thrown error.
+       The error may be thrown or not thrown.
+       The caller is expected to handle any non-thrown error.
     */
     static void
     libmarpa_error_handle (lua_State * L,